onfido/onfido-sdk-ui/MIGRATION.md

 ### Change in SDK Options

-The deprecated option `showCountrySelection` has been removed.
+- The deprecated `showCountrySelection` option has been removed.

 ## `6.20.0` -> `8.0.0`